microsoft/fast/packages/web-components/fast-components/docs/color.md

 | `neutralFocusInnerAccent` | The color of the inner focus-indicator when an *accent fill* element has document focus. |

 ### Accent Recipes
-Accent recipes use the accent palette and are intended to bring attention or otherwise distinguish the element from the rest.
+Accent recipes use the accent palette and are intended to bring attention or otherwise distinguish the element on the page.

 | name | Description |
 |------|-------------|